jvik/domeneshop-dynamicdns/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-I recommend running the process with docker-compose.
+I recommend running the process with docker-compose to keep it alive in the background.
+You can also use pm2 or similar process managers.

 ```shell
 $ docker build -t domeneshop-dynamicdns